fabulousmuscles/WIDT/README.md

 To install development dependencies, follow the quick install above, but omit the `--production` option from step 2.
 You can then run `./scripts/test.sh` and `./public/scripts/test.sh` from the root directory to run the shell scripts that'll run the tests.
+The script in `./scripts/test.sh` will start a node server in test mode, create a test database with mongodb called `testdb`, then run the tests against that.

 ## TODO